Gabriel Dumont (Métis leader): Political history

-Dumont's hereditary skills gained from his heritage as a buffalo hunter quickly gave rise to his influence politically.
+Dumont's skills gained from his heritage as a buffalo hunter influenced him positively in politics.
 By the year 1863, the ranks of the buffalo hunters amongst the Saskatchewan Métis numbered around 200 – enough to require some form of formal organization.
-In 1863 he was first elected as the hunt chief of the Saskatchewan Métis, a position he remained in until 1881 – around the time that the buffalo herds had almost entirely disappeared from the region that Dumont was hunt chief of.
+In 1863 he was first elected as the hunt chief of the Saskatchewan Métis.
+He would remain in this position until 1881 – around the time that the buffalo herds had almost entirely disappeared from the region that Dumont was hunt chief of.
 Dumont's experience on the buffalo hunt gave him a great vision for the downturn of the buffalo trade during the 1870s.

 He was known as a leader with a vision for the Métis, as he recognized that the declining numbers of the buffalo in Western Canada coupled with the encroaching Canadian agricultural movement spreading from the east would spark a great amount of change on the prairies.
 His political agenda consisted of maintaining the independence of the Saskatchewan Métis both politically and economically.
 In December 1873, after a meeting Dumont called in order to form a government for the Métis at St. Laurent (De Grandin), Dumont was immediately elected leader of the council of St. Laurent.
 Through his position as the leader of the council, Dumont created and put into place a constitution for the Métis that was followed for some time afterwards.

 In his role as president of the council, Dumont's responsibilities included overseeing a committee of elected Métis councillors, and mediating relations between the council and the people of St. Laurent.
 During this period of time the Canadian government had begun to lay claim to the position of governing body in the region, which sparked conflict with Dumont and his council.
 At first Dumont was passive, informing the government that the purpose of the local government was simply that – to govern locally.
 The goal of the council was not to form a rebellion according to Dumont.
 Reassured by Dumont's implorements, colonial officials saw little cause to panic.

 Incidentally however, Dumont did seek a degree of complete authority.
 When land surveyors from the Canadian government began to arrive in Saskatchewan during the 1870s, they showed a complete lack of regard for the Métis system of land tenure When the North-West Mounted Police arrived on the plains in 1874, it proved the volatility of the situation – Sir John A. Macdonald's government had no plans to treat the Métis as a self-governing entity.